JIRA Service Management vs ServiceNow comparison

 Find out what your peers are saying about JIRA Service Management vs. ServiceNow and other solutions.
 Updated: March 2024.

-JIRA Service Management is ranked 2nd in Help Desk Software with 36 reviews while ServiceNow is ranked 1st in Help Desk Software with 24 reviews.
+JIRA Service Management is ranked 2nd in Help Desk Software with 73 reviews while ServiceNow is ranked 1st in Help Desk Software with 211 reviews.
 JIRA Service Management is rated 8.2, while ServiceNow is rated 8.4.
-The top reviewer of JIRA Service Management writes "It lets you configure workflows and manage requests; it has a dashboard for monitoring".
-On the other hand, the top reviewer of ServiceNow writes "Comprehensive IT service management with predefined processes, and seamless integration, empowering organizations to streamline workflows and enhance productivity".
-JIRA Service Management is most compared with ManageEngine ServiceDesk Plus, BMC Helix ITSM, Freshdesk, PagerDuty Operations Cloud and Zendesk, whereas ServiceNow is most compared with BMC Helix ITSM, Microsoft Power Apps, Pega BPM, IBM Maximo and PagerDuty Operations Cloud.
+The top reviewer of JIRA Service Management writes "Customizable, stable, and integrates well".
+On the other hand, the top reviewer of ServiceNow writes "A stable and scalable solution that has excellent features and is useful for collecting data and building KPIs".
+JIRA Service Management is most compared with ManageEngine ServiceDesk Plus, BMC Helix ITSM, Freshdesk, PagerDuty Operations Cloud and Zendesk, whereas ServiceNow is most compared with BMC Helix ITSM, Microsoft Power Apps, Pega BPM, IBM Maximo and LeanIX.
 See our JIRA Service Management vs. ServiceNow report.

 See our list of best Help Desk Software vendors and best IT Service Management (ITSM) vendors.